ch-Makara-roth/chhuonmakararoth/README.md

 2.  **Import your project on Vercel.**
 3.  **Configure Environment Variables** in your Vercel project settings:
     *   `DATABASE_URL`: Your MongoDB Atlas connection string.
 Ensure the database name is included in the URI (e.g., `mongodb+srv://user:pass@cluster.mongodb.net/yourDbName?retryWrites=true&w=majority`).
     *   `NEXTAUTH_URL`: The canonical URL of your Vercel deployment (e.g., `https://your-project-name.vercel.app`).
+This is automatically set by Vercel but good to be aware of.
     *   `NEXTAUTH_SECRET`: A strong, unique secret for NextAuth.js.
 Generate one using `openssl rand -base64 32` or an online generator.
     *   `NEXT_PUBLIC_APP_URL`: The canonical URL of your Vercel deployment (same as `NEXTAUTH_URL`).

-4.  **Build Command**: Vercel typically uses the `build` script from your `package.json` (`next build`).
-The `next build` command should automatically run `prisma generate` if it detects Prisma in your project, ensuring the Prisma Client is available.
-If you encounter issues with Prisma Client not being found during the build, you might need to set the Vercel build command to `prisma generate && next build`.
+4.  **Build Command**: Vercel typically uses the `build` script from your `package.json`.
+The current `build` script is:
+    `npm run prisma:generate && npm run prisma:dbpush && next build && npm run prisma:seed`
+    This ensures the Prisma client is generated and schema changes are pushed before the Next.js app is built, and then data is seeded.
+See "Database Seeding on Vercel" below for important considerations.

 5.  **File Uploads (Important Consideration for Production)**:
     The current project image upload implementation saves files to the local `public/uploads/` directory.
 This approach **will not work reliably on Vercel's serverless environment** because its filesystem is ephemeral (temporary).
 Uploaded files will be lost after a deployment or when the serverless function instance recycles.